 The general secondary school study program is culminated with mandatory state final attestation of each graduate in the Russian language and

 mathematics, which is an obligatory part of the Unified State Examinations (USE).
 Graduates who have successfully passed the USE in Russian

-language and mathematics are issued Certificates of Secondary General Education.
+language and mathematics are issued Certificate of Secondary General Education (Attestat o srednem obshchem obrazovanii).
 In this Certificate the final marks are set, which are defined

 as the average of annual assessments for graduate in grades 10 and 11.

 The Certificate of Secondary General Education confirms the possession of a complete school education and the right of a graduate to continue education in a higher education institution

 first cycle university education).
 Admission to Russian higher education institutions is carried out on a competitive basis.
 For this purpose, a high school graduate must take part in the

 Exams in other subjects, such as: literature, physics, chemistry, biology, geography, history, social studies, foreign languages, informatics